esurdam/go-grpc-bazel-example/README.md

 # go-grpc-bazel-example

-This repo is an example monorepo which utilized grpc+bazel.
+This repo is an example monorepo which utilizes grpc+bazel.

 If proto implementation will be shared across services, implementation should reside in `pkg/`.
 Otherwise, implementation can be included in `services/{{.packageName}}/pkg/`.